tmfudge/AutomateOps-AI-Toolkit/README.md

-# AutomateOps.ai Campaign Management Tool
+# AutomateOps AI Toolkit

-A web application for streamlining campaign management tasks with UTM URL building and property name generation capabilities.
+A campaign management toolkit providing tools for digital marketing campaign setup and tracking, with core UTM parameter management and property name generation capabilities.
+The application includes both a Flask-based web application and standalone HTML versions for flexibility in deployment.

 ## Features